graniet/rllm/README.md

 - **Rust-friendly**: Designed with clear traits, unified error handling, and conditional compilation via *features*.
 - **Validation**: Add validation to your requests to ensure the output is what you expect.
 - **Evaluation**: Add evaluation to your requests to score the output of LLMs.
+- **Function calling**: Add function calling to your requests to use tools in your LLMs.

 ## Installation